OMGSERVERS/omgservers/README.md

 ### Sharded
 - Distribute data across multiple servers by using shards.
 - Support on-demand infrastructure scaling.
-- Runs game runtimes locally via the Docker API.
+- Run game runtimes locally via the Docker API.

 Suitable for:
 - A significant number of players should be able to play together.